 1. Preparation Method:

-Egg nog is traditionally made by combining raw eggs, milk or cream, sugar, and often spiked with such as or .
+Egg nog is traditionally made by combining raw eggs, milk or cream, sugar, and often spiked with alcohol such as rum or brandy.
 The ingredients are whisked together until well blended, resulting in a smooth, velvety texture.
 On the other hand, boiled custard involves heating milk or cream with a mixture of eggs, sugar, and vanilla over a gentle heat until thickened.
 The custard is then strained and chilled, resulting in a thicker, more pudding-like consistency.

 2. Texture: